like-rick/mini-react/README.md

 we can easily iterate all fiber nodes by linking different fibers.
 Notice that in tag v1.0, we still update dom in synchronous mode.

 tag v2.0
+in v2.0, wen support concurrent mode by simulate requestIdleCallback. and support Function Component.